segmentio/segment-docs/src/privacy/portal.md

 10-digit string, even though Product_ID does not actually contain an SSN.
 A North American phone number (without country code) is also ten digits.

-{% include components/media-icon.html href="/segment-app/iam/roles/#pii-access/" icon="media/icon-academy.svg" title="PII Access" content="Limit access to PII as defined by custom and default matchers in your Segment Workspace." variant="related" %}
+{% include components/media-icon.html href="/segment-app/iam/roles/#pii-access/" icon="media/icon-academy.svg" title="PII Access" content="Use Access Roles to control who has access to the PII identified by your matchers." variant="related" %}

 #### An intro to Regular expressions

 Custom Matchers use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) (using the [Golang Regex Package](https://golang.org/pkg/regexp/)) to provide you great flexibility for your matching patterns.

 Regular expressions (or regexes) are a way to describe to a computer a pattern